BZIvanov/Learning-SQL/Git/Git.md

 - **git push origin master --tags** - will push to the remote repository all of our tags

 - **git fetch origin master** - it will update the references between remote and local repository

+- **git rm --cached file.txt** - if we have a file which is in _Working Area_ and _Index_, but not in the _Local repository_ this command will remove it from the _Index_ and we will only have it in the _Working area_.
+In other words the file will be unstaged.

 ### Tips